-- Real Life roadrunners are omnivorous, gray, about one foot long, and look like little velociraptors when walking.
-But the object of Wile E. Coyote's obsession more closely resembles an ostrich.
+- Real Life roadrunners are omnivorous, gray, about one foot long, and look like little Velociraptor when walking.
+But the object of Wile E. Coyote's obsession more closely resembles an ostrich (if anything).

 - War and Pieces features a roadrunner on the wrong side of the Pacific.